BobMcDear/attorch/README.md

 # Installation

 The only dependencies of attorch are ```torch``` and ```triton```.
 Please install the latest versions of these two libraries and clone this repository to get started.

+# Tests

+Each module is accompanied by tests that ensure its correctness by testing it against PyTorch layers.
+They can be conducted by installing ```pytest``` and executing ```pytest```.
+It should be noted that some tests might fail owing to numerical precision issues, but in most practical use cases, that should not be a problem.